 A proper veterinary diagnosis will be necessary to determine exactly what is wrong with your pup.
 We don’t have to tell you that it’s not normal for your dog to throw up blood, but the faster you get a diagnosis, the better the chances for a full recovery.

-In this article, we hope to inform our readers of what may be causing the bloody vomit, and how to proceed in getting your dog the best care possible.
+In this article, we hope to inform you of what may be causing the bloody vomit, and how to proceed in getting your dog the best care possible.

-Your dog may also be suffering from anemia (a low red blood cell count), a rapid heart rate, a heart murmur, and overall weakness.
+Your vet would be able to determine whether your dog may be anemic (have a low red blood cell count), have a rapid heart rate, heart murmur, and/or overall weakness.